-Management determined that it is prudent to retain funds within the Capital Improvement Fund as insurance against unanticipated needs.
+Management determined that it is prudent to retain funds within the Capital Improvement Fund for unanticipated needs.
 During FY2010, the Authority's executive management requested and the Board of Directors approved a Rainy Day Fund Account in the CIF.
 The FY2018 budget has a \$25.0 million transfer to RDF.
 This will increase the fund balance to \$75.0 million.
 Use of this balance will require specific action by the Board.
-With the issuance of subordinated debt, a CIF Bond Payment Account has been created with a reserve amount equal to the next three interest payments.
+Given the issuance of subordinated debt, a CIF Bond Payment Account has a reserve amount equal to the next interest payment.